MichaelSParkin3/personal-finance-analyzer/README.md

 ## 🎯 Project Overview
 This is a learning project where I practiced data science skills using a personal finance dataset provided by Krumpy.
 The goal was to learn and demonstrate data cleaning, organization, visualization, and analysis techniques using Python and various data science tools.

+## （づ￣3￣）づ╭❤️～ Personal Note
+To be honest, I thought this project would be incredibly boring at first, on paper it sounded like it would be.
+But the visualization and analysis parts are pretty interesting.
+Learning how these skills can be used to detect fraud and stuff also seem very cool and appealing to me.

 ## 📚 What I Learned
 Through this project, I gained hands-on experience with:
 - 🧹 **Data Cleaning**: Handling missing values, standardizing text data, and data type conversions